-Our Winter 2017 Educator's Guide, with a special segment on our showcase of Literature from the Banned Nations, is now live here!
-You can also download the educator's guide to the Fall 2016, Summer 2016 issue and also the Spring 2016 issue.
+Our Spring 2017 Educator's Guide, with a special segment on our showcase of Literature from the Banned Nations, is now live here!
+You can also download the educator's guide to the Winter 2017, Fall 2016, Summer 2016 issue and the Spring 2016 issue.

 Sounds good?
 We’re just warming up!